Gustavo Turecki: Scientific contributions

 Turecki's neurobiological work has focused on the processes underlying depression and suicide.
 In collaboration with Michael Meaney and Moshe Szyf, Turecki uncovered that early-life adversity epigenetically regulates the glucocorticoid receptor gene, a key component of response to stress.
 This study helped to reconcile debate about the relative influences of genes and environment on behaviour (‘nature vs. nurture’ debate), and led to Turecki's selection as the scientist of the year by Radio Canada/Canadian Broadcasting Corporation in 2009, along with Meaney and Szyf.
 Turecki's further research on the human brain explored the epigenetic control of genes related to stress-response systems, such as the hypothalamic-pituitary-adrenal (HPA) axis, particularly in association with childhood abuse and suicide.
 The results obtained in studying the epigenetic control of the HPA axis prompted Turecki to expand his interest in the epigenetic regulation of the brain, focusing on mechanisms that may explain what happens when individuals are exposed to traumatic experiences early in their lives, as well as what epigenetic processes are involved in depression and suicide.
 In addition, his work has focused on epigenetic mechanisms explaining response to antidepressants.

 Turecki leads the Depressive Disorders Program, a clinical group that treats patients affected with major depression and integrates research projects into clinical practice.
 Two key aspects of this work are exploring how impulsive-aggressive behaviours contribute to suicide risk, and implementing novel protocols and standards in the field.

 Personal life

-Turecki is married and has three children.
-He was born in La Plata, Argentina and moved to Montreal, Canada in 1994.
+He was born in Argentina, moved to Brazil in the 1980s with his family, and moved to Montreal, Canada, in 1994.

 Awards and honours

-Turecki is a fellow of the Canadian Academy of Health Sciences and of the American College of Neuropsychopharmacology.
+Turecki is a fellow of the Canadian Academy of Health Sciences and a member of the American College of Neuropsychopharmacology.